 I remember the first time I saw another friend after she betrayed me and I was wearing a white Gap tee shirt and cut off sweat pants, workout clothes, and I was pissed that I looked so slobby.

-I remember that when C and I went to Van Dyke’s for Valentine’s Day I was wearing a black skirt and a purplish velvet top and I got tipsy from the wine and warmed my hands in his camel-hair coat.
+I remember that when Evil Chris and I went to Van Dyke’s for Valentine’s Day I was wearing a black skirt and a purplish velvet top and I got tipsy from the wine and warmed my hands in his camel-hair coat.

 I remember what I was wearing on train trips, plane trips, dates, classes, meetings, all kinds of things.
 Sometimes going years back.
 Anytime something interesting, strange, especially good, or particularly bad happens in my life, my memory records the clothes I’m wearing.
 I can’t explain it.

 Spelling bees, for example.
 I remember what I wore to every major spelling bee I participated in.
-I remember the clothes I wore nearly every time I slept with a man.
 I remember what I was wearing for every job interview I’ve had, every first day on the job.

 My life is catalogued according to my fashion choices, good and bad.